lizardfs/documentation/source/cookbook/linux.rst

 HA with only 2 masters
 ----------------------

-.. warning:: This is unsupported and only recommended if setup by certified engineering personel.
+.. warning:: This is unsupported and only recommended if setup by certified engineering personnel.

 Since it is a :ref:`quorum` based algorithm we usually recommend to users to have 1 master and 2 shadow nodes.
 But there is a way to run your HA with one